 Customs Union as an integral part of the European Union

-The Customs Union, which will be 50 years old in 2018, is an example of successful integration within the European Union.
+The Customs Union, which marked its 50th anniversary in 2018, is an example of successful integration within the European Union.
 The conditions created by the Customs Union enabled the internal market to be established and provided a stable foundation for economic integration and growth.

 The Customs Union applies to all trade of goods.
 The Customs Union applies a common customs tariff, which is applied to countries outside the EU, also known as third countries.
 Goods move freely in trade between the countries that are members of the Customs Union, i.e. in the internal market.
 This means that all export and import duties and other charges with the same effect are prohibited.